Obi256/Obi256/README.md

 I am an aspiring data engineer with a passion to learn as much as I can.
 I am a solutions architect certification holder with experience in deploying and managing infrastructure using Hashicorp Terraform.
 I am also proficient with managing a variety of AWS services such as IAM, EC2, VPC S3, Amazon Lex, Quick-sight, Route 53, and so on.

 I am Pursuing a masters degree in Information Systems, and will achieve that by fall of 2024.
 I am looking to connect with like minded individuals.
 My goal is to learn as much information as I can.
-Dont be shy, lets connect! :D
+Dont be shy, lets connect! :space_invader:

 ## Skills and Experience